higorcastilho/nlw_server/README.md

 - run git clone
 - npm install

+### Configuring the database

 - The SGBD used is Postgres.
+You can configure it either using a container, or using a local database.

+#### Using Docker

 Using docker, you can run the bellow code to create an instance of a database in your machine, making this avaiable on port 5432:

 ```
 docker run --name <container name> -e POSTGRES_PASSWORD=<password> -p <the port to access the container from your machine>:5432 -d postgres